Pranay92/collaborate/README.md

 # Technology Stack (Initial Proposal)

-1. Angular for the front-end
+1. Angular for the front-end, Material Design for the awesome UI.
 2. Hapi.js as a node.js framework.
 3. MongoDB for the database(using Mongoose)
 4. Browserify to load all the dependencies and bundling and minification.